mySearchEngineStack/SEM/w1/readme.md

 Your Cost = AdRank under you / you quality score + $0.01
 ``
 Which means you’ll pay less for your Clicks when you Ads have a higher Quality Score than your competitor.
-#### Here is an important announcement by Google about AdRank:
-- [Official AdWords Blog](https://adwords.googleblog.com/2013/10/improving-ad-rank.html): “AdRank Improvements: … Previously, Ad Rank was calculated using your max CPC bid and your Quality Score.
+- Here is an important announcement by Google about AdRank: [Official AdWords Blog](https://adwords.googleblog.com/2013/10/improving-ad-rank.html): “AdRank Improvements: … Previously, Ad Rank was calculated using your max CPC bid and your Quality Score.
 - With this update, Ad Rank will also take into account a **third component: the expected impact from your ad extensions and formats.**
 -
+### Quality Score
+ is an Algorithm that shows how healthy your ads and keywords are and will determine how high your Ad will Rank on SERPs.
+- Here are the big 3 key components that determine your ads quality:
+- Ad Relevance (keywords, users’ intentions)
+- Expected CTR (creatives, text ads)
+- Landing Page User Experience (relevancy)

 ### Keywords: